wp-plugins/adminimize/readme.txt

 == Changelog ==
 = v1.7.23 =
 * Maintenance: change function to remove admin bar for WP 3.3, see [Forum item](http://wordpress.org/support/topic/694201)
-* New: if deactivate Admin bar in 3.3, add Link to Site and User on top
+* New: if deactivate Admin Bar in 3.3, add Link to Site and User on top
-* Maintenance: change for User Info to works also in WP 3.3
+* Maintenance: change for user Info to works also in WP 3.3
+* Bugfixes: fixing on changes for WP 3.2.1 :(

 = v1.7.22 =
 * Security fix for $_GET on the admin-settings-page